projectNEWM/newm-batcher-v1/README.md

 The batcher requires a fully synced cardano node and requires cardano-cli, cardano-address, [Ogmios](https://github.com/CardanoSolutions/ogmios), [Oura](https://github.com/txpipe/oura), [Aiken](https://github.com/aiken-lang/aiken), python3, yq, and jq.

 The batcher has a setup helper file, `setup.sh`.
 This file will check and download all required external binaries.
 It will create the Python virtual environment and install the required modules.
 It is assumed that the cardano-node is already running and is fully synced.
+This file will auto-setup the entire batcher step-by-step.

 The `config.yaml` file needs to have have absolute paths for all the binaries and required files.
 Find the complete path to the newm-batcher-v1 folder and prepend the bin and file paths.